ricardoaranaga/Winter2020_CSC446_Project_Prison_Break/README.md

 # Winter2020_CSC446_Project_Prison_Break

-Run “./install.sh” to create all the necessary files, FTP server, SSH server, users with passwords, and jailed environments.
+Run “sudo ./install.sh” to create all the necessary files, FTP server, SSH server, users with passwords, and jailed environments.

 In the installation process, you will have to enter the passwords for: